mikkohei13/Lastuja/docs/readme.md

-The DINA-IRIS project is creating a web-based collection management system **DINA-Web** which has the potential to cover all major natural history collections in Sweden.
-The project is run at the BI group of the Swedish Museum of Natural History (Naturhistoriska riksmuseet, NRM) and together with the [international DINA consortium](http://dina-project.net).
+The DINA-project is creating a web-based collection management system **DINA-Web** which has the potential to cover all major natural history collections in Sweden.
+The project is run at the BI group of the Swedish Museum of Natural History (NRM), under the name DINA-IRIS and together with the [international DINA consortium](http://dina-project.net).

 ## Latest news